 IMPORTANT: Conditions of travel to Canada

-Parents traveling to Canada with a child under 18 years old are strongly advised to hold documentation showing that the child is theirs.
+Parents travelling to Canada with a child under 18 years old are strongly advised to hold documentation showing that the child is theirs.
 Parents who are separated or divorced are also advised to keep legal and other relevant documents in order to clarify custody rights.

 a.
-Authorization to travel, and
+Authorisation to travel, and

 b.
 Destination in Canada, stating length of stay, and

 c.
-Signer’s address and telephone details.
+Signor’s address and telephone details.